etn-ccis/edgex-taf/README_Instructions.md

-# EdgeX-TAF execution in Pipeline
+# EdgeX-TAF execution in Pipeline as well as local environment

-This is created as an intro to understand how EdgeX-TAF will be executed in pipeline
+This is created as an intro to understand how EdgeX-TAF will be execute in pipeline or local environment

 ## trigger.sh